nhsconnect/ITK3-FHIR-eDischarge/pages/design/design_patterns.md

 # Patterns and ITK eDischarge Based ITK Messaging Solutions  #

 Considering the design pattern / topology influences how any exposed ITK eDischarge based ITK Messaging Solutions can be used and work within a system.
 ITK Messaging Solutions help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistantly.
-This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use ITK eDischarge ITK Messaging Solutions to interoperate with other systems, patterns, and level of digital maturity within and between organisations.

 # ITK Messaging Solutions Considerations #